 Candidates want career websites that are easy to use and can help them quickly and easily set up a profile, search for jobs and apply.
 If these processes are not straightforward, job hunters will navigate to career sites that have been optimized in these ways.
 Candidates are also unlikely to recommend career platforms they find to be awkward, slow and complicated.

 But the candidate experience doesn't stop there.
 It continues after a candidate has been placed in the candidate pool for a job.
 How companies communicate with candidates, organize and conduct interviews and execute follow-up processes shows candidates how professional an organization is and whether they would want to work there.
 In an already competitive labor market that is being disrupted by the "great resignation" and inflationary pressures, the overall experience is crucial to not only attracting the best talent available but winning over that talent from competitors and building a strong employer brand.

 Diversity and inclusion is another area of growing focus for HR leaders that directly affects talent acquisition and recruitment.
 Statistics show that businesses with a diverse workforce and inclusive workplace have better productivity and profitability.
 Many organizations are looking to boost the diversity of their workforces and recruiters are responsible for identifying and including a wider diversity of candidates in the talent pool.

-These goals bring potential challenges, such as a racial or gender bias for or against certain candidates and neglecting highly qualified and experienced candidates.
+These goals bring potential challenges: Recruiters might hold a racial or gender bias for or against certain candidates, for example, or neglect highly qualified and experienced candidates.